 5.5 CLI Factory

-In addition to crafting a module specifier, the "run" command in Deno also gives rise to what's known as CLIFactory, generated via a CLIFactory.
+In addition to creating a module specifier, the "run" command in Deno also gives rise to what's known as CLIFactory, generated via a CLIFactory.
 These CLIFactory encompass various settings and objects used widely across the program.
 These valuable CLIFactory stem from the very options provided through the command line when Deno is invoked.
 This essentially means that the way you configure and set up Deno through its command line has a direct impact on the makeup of CLIFactory and subsequently influences the behavior of the program.

 The CLIFactory act as a central hub for crucial configurations and resources that Deno requires to function effectively.